Taritsyn/BundleTransformer/NuGet/BundleTransformer.ConfigurationIntelliSense/readme.txt

    =============
    RELEASE NOTES
    =============
-   In Autoprefixer settings added definition for the `add` property.
+   In Clean CSS-minifier settings added definition for the `semanticMerging` property.

    =============
    DOCUMENTATION